Plotting for pantsers. With two simple steps.

 What if dinosaurs are cloned?
 Jurassic Park.

-What if a shark starts to terrorize an island?
+What if a shark starts to terrorise an island?
 Jaws

 What if the wife goes missing on their fifth wedding anniversary and leaves clues for the husband?
-Gone Girl.
+Gone Girl by Gillian Flynn.

-What if a woman kills her husband with her special omelet?
-The honeymoon
+What if a woman kills her husband with her special omelette?
+The Honeymoon By James Patterson

 Plotting for Pantsers divided your story into three acts.